Tata Motors extends partnership as title sponsor for Tata Open Maharashtra - Exchange4media

 Tata Motors extends partnership as title sponsor for Tata Open Maharashtra

-The partnership with the tennis tournament has been extended for the fourth consecutive year from January 31 to February 6, 2022

-Tata Motors, India’s multinational automobile manufacturer, will continue to proactively support the Tata Open Maharashtra tennis tournament, for the fourth consecutive year, from January 31 to February 6, 2022 at the Balewadi stadium here.
-This year, India’s safest hatchbacks, Tata Altroz on its second anniversary, will be the lead car from Tata Motors Passenger Vehicles.
+Tata Motors will continue to support the Tata Open Maharashtra tennis tournament, for the fourth consecutive year.
+The event will be held from January 31 to February 6, 2022 at the Balewadi stadium in Pune.

 The prestigious IMG-owned tournament, organised by the Maharashtra State Lawn Tennis Association and licensed by Rise World, was supported by Tata also for a brief period from 2002-2004 when it was held in Chennai.
-The Tata Group offered to support the event once gain after it was shifted to Pune in 2018 and the partnership has grown stronger since.
+The Tata Group offered to support the event once gain after it was shifted to Pune in 2018.

 “The tournament has always attracted top players each year and boasts of a history of completing 25 years of World class tennis organised, played and followed in India by tennis fans.
 We are delighted that Tata Motors have extended their support for this tournament since it was shifted to Pune in 2018.
 The tournament and the Tata Group share a rich legacy and we are extremely grateful for their continued involvement and being part of this journey,” said Prashant Sutar, Tournament Director of Tata Open Maharashtra.